 It depends on your tank size.
 If you want to rear two blue tangs together you should have a 200-gallon tank.
 If you want to rear more than two, you should take a larger tank for it.
 Normally one tang needs a 100-gallon tank.
 If you want to add multiple Blue tangs together, expand additional 100 gallons of space for one fish.

-They prefer to live in 75 oF – 82 oF (25 oC – 28 oC) water temperature.
+They prefer to live in 75 oF – 82 oF (25 oC – 28 oC) water temperatures.
 You can set up an aquarium thermometer to check water temperature regularly.

 The salinity of the water